 The 2019 World Wealth Report indicated that only 33% of younger HNWIs were satisfied with the current level of personalisation and tailored offerings.
 FSPs are coming up short and need to quickly restructure their business models and technology structures to centre around this need for individualisation to stay relevant to the emerging market.

 Good quality data, gathered from multiple sources both externally and internally, is one of the key ingredients to maximise the potential of AI and machine learning.
 Without it, the system cannot learn from past patterns of behaviour and create predictions and future scenarios.
-It’s important for companies to figure out what information they need, as this will determine the data sources.
+Companies need to figure out what information they need, as this will determine the data sources.
 While tapping into data from external sources can pose a security and privacy risk if not managed properly, the level of customer insights that can be gathered will help FSPs to really service their customer base in a more personalised way, giving them the competitive edge over other providers.

 For example, if you could tap into your customers’ spending data, their purchasing habits would provide some insight into what their priorities are.
-The powerful AI-driven algorithms process the data from a client’s bank statement, and can start building out a tailored portfolio or provide automated advice around this.
+The powerful AI-driven algorithms process the data from a client’s bank statement and can start building out a tailored portfolio or provide automated advice around this.
 Have a look at the example below:

 ⦁ Streamlining back-end and front-office functionality

 The scope of application for AI and machine learning holds infinite possibility and opportunities.
-From streamlining front office processes, such as digital onboarding and investor portals, through to automating back-end tasks such as storing compliance documentation and generating reports, we expect to see AI fully integrated into business-as-usual processes.
+From streamlining front-office processes, such as digital onboarding and investor portals, through to automating back-end tasks such as storing compliance documentation and generating reports, we expect to see AI fully integrated into business-as-usual processes.

 The use of AI and machine learning in robo-advice is set to expand as trust and confidence in this technology grows.
 The emerging mass affluent, who are typically further down the wealth scale but present a much larger market size, will increasingly look for financial and investment advice to navigate market volatility, particularly after experiencing the market downturn effects of Covid-19.
 Robo-advice, also known as digital advice, is crucial to service this growing segment in a cost-effective and personalised way, as the automation of the advice process presents multiple resource-saving benefits.
 A recent report by the Financial Services Council of New Zealand indicated that over 60% of non-advised respondents “didn’t think that they had enough assets and wealth to need professional financial advice, and think that it is unaffordable”.
 Digital advice presents the strongest case to address these perceptions, as it allows FSPs to effectively service those with smaller amounts of money to invest.